IMMZEK/AggieCode/README.md

 ## Overview

-AggieCode is a web-based, real-time collaborative Integrated Development Environment (IDE) specifically designed to enhance the learning experience for first-year engineering students engaged in team-based lab environments.
-It empowers students to collaboratively write, execute, and debug code while sharing outputs in real-time.
-AggieCode's intuitive interface, inspired by Visual Studio Code and powered by the Monaco Editor.
+AggieCode is a web-based, real-time collaborative Integrated Development Environment (IDE) designed to enhance first-year engineering students' learning experience engaged in team-based lab environments.
+It empowers students to collaboratively write, execute, and debug code while sharing outputs in real time.
+AggieCode aims to provide an intuitive interface, inspired by Visual Studio Code and powered by the Monaco Editor, it also provides intelligent code autocompletion powered by Machine Learning.AggieCode is a web-based, real-time collaborative Integrated Development Environment (IDE) specifically designed to enhance the learning experience of first-year engineering students in team-based lab environments.
+It empowers students to collaborate on writing, executing, and debugging code while sharing outputs in real time.
+AggieCode aims to provide an intuitive interface, inspired by Visual Studio Code, and is powered by the Monaco Editor.
+Additionally, it offers intelligent code autocompletion powered by Machine Learning.

 ## Key Features